Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Methods

 \subsection{Study Design}

-Keeping the other factors the same, we implemented teaching pedagogy differing with the preparation and use of note-taking in two sets of sections.
-In each university, we taught effective note-taking methods, asked students to prepare handwritten notes, and let them use the notes during classwork, timed quizzes, and exams.
-Study shows that hand-written notes increase comprehension, create a personal connection to the learning materials, improve memory and recall of the facts, and activate brain memory areas more robustly than preparing notes using digital devices, showing the pen mightier than the Keyboard, although taking notes on electronic devices is faster, and the note taker can write to a larger extent of word-for-word what the teacher is saying in a class~\cite{Muller_PsySci_2014}.
+FSU follows the FN grade policy, which means that if students do not attend the first week of class, they will automatically drop out after the instructor notifies the registration office.
+There was no mid-semester withdrawal.
+Two students in the sections implementing no notetaking and one student from sections where notetaking was implemented did not take the midterm exam.
+Students dropped due to FN grades, and those who did not take the exam are not included in the analysis.
+Keeping the other factors the same, teaching pedagogy differing with the preparation and use of notetaking in two sets of sections was implemented.
+Instructor taught effective notetaking methods, asked students to prepare handwritten notes, and let them use the notes during classwork, timed quizzes, and exams.
+Study shows that hand-written notes increase comprehension, create a personal connection to the learning materials, improve memory and recall of the facts, and activate brain memory areas more robustly than preparing notes using digital devices, showing the pen mightier than the keyboard, although taking notes on electronic devices is faster, and the note taker can write to a larger extent of word-for-word what the teacher is saying in a class~\cite{Muller_PsySci_2014}.
 Students using electronic devices such as iPads, tablets, and laptops to take notes are usually prone to copying, pasting, and collecting information without a deep thought about what they are writing.
 In contrast, hand-written note-takers usually mentally process the information further before they write it down; while they write, they get their fingers’ extra muscle memory.
 Therefore, this research is designed as a comparative study of the effectiveness of handwritten notes in enhancing attention and effectiveness in physics learning.
 In order to maintain consistency, the quizzes and exams administered for both groups were problem-solving based, which demand critical thinking, creativity, and decision-making.
-Keeping all other conditions and class structure unaltered, the methodology was split into two main categories. \begin{enumerate} \item Handwritten notes are prohibited in exams; instead, a list of equations is provided: \begin{itemize} \item[$-$] This policy was implemented in College Physics I (PHY 1500) at UNCP and General Physics I (PHY 115) at FSU, where the note-taking strategy was not discussed, nor were students allowed to use their notes in the quizzes and exams.
-However, a list of all required mathematical expressions covered in the chapters was provided during timed assignments and exams. \end{itemize} \item Handwritten note-taking is encouraged and permitted for use during exams: \begin{itemize} \item[$-$] The note-taking policy was implemented in College Physics II (PHY 1510) at UNCP and General Physics II (PHY 116) at FSU.
-At the beginning of the semester, a few samples of the note-taking skeleton were provided, and instructors consistently observed the notes students were taking during the class for their effectiveness and guided them as per need.
-Only the handwritten notes prepared by students were permitted during quizzes and exams.
-The notes students used in the timed quizzes and exams were monitored. \end{itemize} \end{enumerate}
+Keeping all other conditions and class structure unaltered, the methodology was split into two main categories. \begin{enumerate} \item Handwritten notes are prohibited in exams; instead, a list of equations is provided: \begin{itemize} \item[$-$] This policy was implemented in the first introductory physics lecture course, where the notetaking strategy was not discussed, nor were students allowed to use their notes in the exams.
+However, a list of all required mathematical expressions covered in the chapters, aka the formula sheet, was provided during timed assignments and exams.
+Scores from a terminal (third) exam are analyzed. \end{itemize} \item Handwritten notetaking is encouraged and permitted for use during exams: \begin{itemize} \item[$-$] The notetaking policy was implemented in the first introductory physics course.
+At the beginning of the semester, a few samples of the notetaking skeleton were provided, and instructors consistently observed students' notes during class to assess their effectiveness and guided them as needed.
+Only the handwritten notes prepared by students were permitted during exams.
+The notes students used in the timed quizzes and exams were monitored.
+The scores students received in a terminal (third) exam are analyzed. \end{itemize} \end{enumerate}